 - 1. Participation as a mentor shall be voluntary. - 2.
 Within the available pool of qualified mentors, new teachers and mentors shall be matched within the same building or program to the extent reasonably possible.
-Documents identifying the assigned mentors shall be submitted to Human Resources by the principal or program supervisor. - 3.
-As soon as reasonably possible after assignments are made, the list of mentors and new teachers shall be provided to the Association President. - 4.
+Documents identifying the assigned mentors shall be submitted to Human Resources by the principal or program supervisor within ten (10) working days of the mentee's hire/assignment. - 3.
+As soon as reasonably possible after mentor/mentee assignments are made, the list of mentors and new teachers shall be provided to the Association

+- president. updates will be sent to the Association President at the close of each marking period. - 4.
 If a mentee so chooses, they may request a different mentor be assigned to them.
-Requests for a new mentor must be made to the building principal or program supervisor.
+In the event of a mid-year change, the mentor shall receive pro-rated compensation.
+Requests for a new mentor must be made to the building principal, Mentor Coordinator, or program supervisor.